 The unusual solid that dominates the left half of the image is a truncated rhombohedron.
 This shape is now known as Dürer’s Solid, and there have been numerous analyses of its mathematical properties.

-Albrecht Dürer (1471 – 1528) was born in Nuremberg, and his vast body of work includes engravings, prints, altarpieces, portraits and watercolours and academic books.
+Albrecht Dürer (1471 – 1528) was born in Nuremberg, and his vast body of work includes engravings, prints, altarpieces, portraits and watercolors, and academic books.
 Dürer established his reputation across Europe when he was still in his twenties due to his high-quality woodcut prints.
-He cultivated communications with the major Italian artists of his time, and from 1512 he was patronised by emperor Maximilian I.
+He cultivated communications with the major Italian artists of his time, and from 1512 he was patronized by emperor Maximilian I.

-Dürer’s introduced classical motifs into Northern art, and through his association with Italian artists and German humanists, he became one of the most important figures of the Northern Renaissance.
+Dürer’s introduced classical motifs into Northern art.
+Also, through his association with Italian artists and German humanists, he became one of the most important figures of the Northern Renaissance.
 His authority was supported by his theoretical treatises, which covered mathematics, perspective, and proportions.
 Both the Lutheran and Episcopal Churches also commemorate Dürer.

 - What do you think this image means?